What is Pi Sigma Alpha?

 - For undergraduates, maintenance of an average grade of 2.5 overall and a 3.00 or higher cumulative gpa in all political science courses.

 - For graduate students, maintenance of an average grade of 3.50 overall.

 - An overall academic standing in the upper third of the college class.

 The membership of Pi Sigma Alpha shall consist of active, associate, honorary and probational classifications.
-Active members must be regularly enrolled as undergraduate or graduate students at the University of New Orleans, and satisfy the scholastic requirements set forth by Pi Sigma Alpha.
+Active members must be regularly enrolled as undergraduate or graduate students at Texas Tech University, and satisfy the scholastic requirements set forth by Pi Sigma Alpha.

 National dues are now $35.